 Welcome to the National association of Pastoral Musicians Worcester MA chapter's website.
 Worcester, pronounced Wuh-ster (the 'rce' are all silent), is the second largest city in MA and about 40 miles west of Boston on the Mass Pike.

-There are just over 100 parishes in the diocese of Worcester.
+There are just over 100 parishes in the diocese of Worcester with an estimated 1,000 directors, choir members, cantors, organists and instrumentalists spread throughout central MA.
 Our chapter, in operation since 2011, strives to conduct a program of skills development, musical enrichment and fellowship for parish musicians for a diverse community of Catholic followers of Jesus Christ.
 We suffer from all of the weaknesses and trials of the Catholic church in America.
 Underfunding, limited time, language and cultural barriers, history, excellent instruments in some of the wrong places.
 Poor instruments in others.
 We also benefit from many of the strengths of the Catholic church in America too.
 Our spirit.
 Our persistence.
 Our love for the liturgy and for the people of God.

-The thinking is that doing these again and again reaches more pastoral musicians.
-For example, the cantor worshops in 2013 and 2015 were each well attended, but not by the same people!
+The thinking is that doing these excellent programs again and again reaches more pastoral musicians.
+For example, the cantor worshops in 2012, 2013, 2015 and 2016 were each well attended, but not by the same people!
 This works to spread the message of Hope and Love that fellowship and musical fellowship in particular provides.